 Interior finishes are, generally speaking, inexpensive compared to exterior items and this is primarily due to the large variety in exterior work that can be completed and its importance for the maintenance of the house as a whole.

 More often than not, buyers overlook the critical areas of a home.
 No one has a dinner party to show off their new shingles.
 Instead, the vanity project, albeit not that expensive, is the focus of everyone’s attention.

 While no one is pushing the idea of showing off your new roof, ask yourself: What good is the interior of my home when it’s highly susceptible to damage from the elements?
 Not to get off track… but here is another one: the walls are cracking around the interior door frames.
 One person might install new frames and subsequently patch the walls.
 This doesn’t take care of the root problem.
 The house is shifting!
 It may be time to go and adjust the tele-post in the basement before patching those walls.

 What You Should Look For When Buying A Home

 Purchasing a home for yourself to live in or as an investment is an important and costly purchase.
-To that end, here are two main categories for you to consider and these categories are integral in the longevity of a home.
+To that end, here are two main categories for you to consider.
+These categories are integral to the longevity of a home.

 The Building Envelope